MrBeee/roll/Readme.md

 #### 6	Changelog

+- 2024-05-27 (0.3.0) reduced minimal width of Geometry & SPS tables, in order to make working with a *smallish* full HD (1920x1080) screen easier.
 - 2024-05-23 (0.2.9) expanded numba @jit functions, added rms-offset plot on Layout tab.
 Fixed some bugs.
 Implemented function profiling.
 - 2024-05-04 (0.2.8) implemented numba @jit, to speed up calculations.
 Added stack-response analysis and |O| & O/A Histograms.
 Fixed some bugs.
 - 2024-04-22 (0.2.7) removed all numba @jit references, as exception handling with numba causes problems.
 Will revisit later.
 - 2024-04-21 (0.2.6) added 'Analysis' tab, containing:
   - The Trace table (full binning results)
   - In-/ and X-line offsets
   - In-/ and X-line azimuths
   - In-/ and X-line stack response
 - 2024-04-13 (0.2.5) included TWT values in trace table and implemented 'Unique Fold' capability
 - 2024-04-08 (0.2.4) improved handling of well-files
 - 2024-03-30 (0.2.3) updated metadata.txt (a) about text and (b) dependencies